 - Minor bends to the fan blade may cause unbalancing issues, which can cause it to squeak.

 Causes of AC Grinding Noises

 - Abnormal grinding noises coming from any kind of machinery typically indicate metal on metal friction and that's always a bad sign in any mechanical device.
 Two components are rubbing against each other when they shouldn't and this means that there has already been a major failure or that one is on the way.
 When it comes to your air conditioner, the grinding noise is often a sign that bearings in the unit's condenser fan motor are failing.
 This motor powers the fan that pulls hot air out of your home and pushes cool air in.
 Failed bearings can occur in newer air conditioners that have direct-drive systems instead of the belt drive system.
 If the bearings are failing, you could worsen the damage if you continue to run your air conditioner.
 Turn it off!

 - A direct drive air conditioner may also make a grinding noise if it needs to be lubricated.

 - If the grinding noise is coming from the compressor itself, it may indicate an issue with the pistons that are supposed to compress the refrigerant.
 In this case, it could mean that your compressor needs to be replaced or that you need a new air conditioner.

 Yearly air conditioner maintenance can prevent the issues that cause your air conditioner to make squeaking or grinding noises.
-If you are in Port St. Lucie or Martin County, Florida, contact us to schedule an appointment with the Careman's expert technicians.
+Give us a call for AC repair in Port St. Lucie or Martin County, Florida, to speak with the Careman's expert technicians.
 We are home-owned and operated, our work is guaranteed, and we are at your service!